Pete Fromm

-Pete Fromm (born September 29, 1958) is an American novelist, short story writer, and memoir writer.
+Pete Fromm (born September 29, 1958) is an American author of novels, short stories, and memoirs.

 Biography

 Fromm was born in Shorewood, Wisconsin, and holds a B.S. in wildlife biology from the University of Montana where he graduated with honors in 1981.
-A five-time winner of the Pacific Northwest Booksellers Literary Award, he is the author of five short story collections, five novels, and two memoirs.
-In 2007 he wrote the screenplay for the short film DRY RAIN (CHINOOK in France), based on his story of the same name, and in 2013 the film of his novel, AS COOL AS I AM (LUCY IN THE SKY), was released, starring Claire Danes, James Marsden, and Sarah Bolger.
-His latest novel, A JOB YOU MOSTLY WON'T KNOW HOW TO DO (LA VIE EN CHANTIER), was published in May 2019 in the US, and September 2019 in France.
+A five-time winner of the Pacific Northwest Booksellers Literary Award, he is the author of five short story collections, seven novels, and two memoirs.
+In 2007 he wrote the screenplay for the short film Dry Rain, based on his story of the same name, and in 2013 the film of his novel, As Cool As I Am, was released, starring Claire Danes, James Marsden, and Sarah Bolger.
+His latest novel in the U.S. was A Job You Mostly Won't Know How To Do, published in May 2019, and in September 2019 in France.
+His novel "Le Lac De Nulle Part" (Lake Nowhere) was published in France in January, 2022, and his novel, "Imperatrice Des Airs", (Empress of the Air) in May, 2025.
 He has been on the faculty of Pacific University's MFA in Writing program since 2005, and lives in Montana.